-The 'Daily Show' Cast Got Back Together And Reminisced About Better Times
+Stephen Colbert Hosted A 'Daily Show' Reunion And Everyone Reminisced About Better Times

-Stephen Colbert hosted a Daily Show reunion on The Late Show Monday, waxing nostalgia with his former colleagues while Jon Stewart wondered why he was the only one who had aged.
+Stephen Colbert hosted a Daily Show reunion on The Late Show Monday, waxing nostalgic with his former colleagues while Jon Stewart wondered why he was the only one who had aged.

 Colbert's show opened with former Daily Show host Jon Stewart and current host Trevor Noah.
 Colbert and Noah both teased Stewart because they still have shows to host...

-The former Daily Show colleagues also threw it back with a sketch imagining Colbert's last day on the Comedy Central show, where he is seen packing up his "lucky tangerine book—the sleekest, most stylish product Apple will ever make."
+The former Daily Show colleagues also threw it back with a sketch imagining Colbert's last day on the Comedy Central show, where he is seen packing up his "lucky tangerine book — the sleekest, most stylish product Apple will ever make."

 Bee joins Colbert to jab him for leaving the show while George W. Bush is still president.
 "There will never be another president this good for comedy.
-I mean, this guy does something ridiculous, like, least once a month."
+I mean, this guy does something ridiculous, like, at least once a month."

-She then looks straight at the camera and declares that she knows there will never be a scenario where she will say "Gosh, I wish George W. Bush was president."
+She then looks straight at the camera and declares that she knows there will never be a scenario where she will say, "Gosh, I wish George W. Bush was president."

-They also made joked about the fact that Steve Carell skipped the reunion, with Oliver playing him in the flashback.
+They also joked about the fact that Steve Carell skipped the reunion, with Oliver playing him in the flashback.
 (Oliver didn't join The Daily Show until 2006.)

 Later, Colbert and Stewart sat down to have a one-on-one chat.
+Prompted by Stewart, Colbert once again addressed his controversial joke about Trump being a "cock holster" for Russian President Vladimir Putin.

-Colbert asks Stewart whether he misses hosting now that he's retired and running a farm, especially when shocking news breaks, like Trump's decision to fire James Comey, which happened just as the show begin taping on Tuesday.
+Colbert asked Stewart whether he misses hosting now that he's retired and running a farm, especially when shocking news breaks, like Trump's decision to fire James Comey, which happened just as the show began taping on Tuesday.

 "Because you used to, you know, talk about shit," Colbert said to applause.
 "Now you literally shovel it."